HTTP-RPC/Kilo/template-reference.md

 ```

 ## Inverted Sections
 Inverted section markers define a section of content that is only rendered if the named value does not exist in the data dictionary.
+Additionally, for `Iterable` content, the named sequence must be empty.
+For booleans, the named value must be `false`.

 For example, given the following data dictionary:

 ```json
 {